 Warrior Wastewater Treatment Plant.
 The Warrior Plant is located to the west of Warrior on Blackburn Drive and serves the City of Warrior.
 The plant has an average design capacity of 100,000 gallons per day.
 The unit processes for treatment consist of headworks grinders, extended aeration, final clarification, ultra-violet light radiation and final discharge into Cane Creek.
 The Warrior Plant is staffed for eight hours per day, five days per week with 2 employees.
-The plant is currently under construction for expansion to accommodate growth in the service area and to provide additional peak flow treatment to all wet weather flows.
+The plant is currently under design for expansion to accommodate growth in the service area.

 Prudes Creek Wastewater Treatment Plant.
-The Prudes Creek Plant serves the Cities of Graysville and Adamsville.
+The Prudes Creek Plant serves the Gties of Graysville and Adamsville.
 The Plant has an average design capacity of 600,000 gallons per day.
 The unit processes for treatment consist of headworks grinders, extended aeration, final clarifiers, ultra-violet light radiation and final effluent discharge into Fivemile Creek.
 The Prudes Creek Plant is staffed eight hours per day, five days per week with 2 employees.
 The plant is currently under design to provide additional peak flow treatment to all wet weather flows.

 Pump Stations.
 The County Commission currently operates numerous pumping stations throughout the County.
 These stations operate automatically for the most part and they are not permanently staffed.
-This operation is staffed with 52 employees which comprise several crews who monitor and maintain these pumping stations on a daily basis.
+This operation is staffed with 52 employees which comprise several crews who monit or and maintain these pumping stations on a daily basis.